-- Start Brainstorming: Make a list of the key skills, experiences, and accomplishments that make you a valuable and unique job candidate.
+- Brainstorm your assets: Make a list of the key skills, experiences, and accomplishments that make you a valuable and unique job candidate.
 Ask friends and colleagues what they see as your greatest skills and strengths.
 Look at reference letters and evaluations from past employers to see what skills and strengths people tend to notice in you.
 From this list, select a few key skills, experiences, or accomplishments that best relate to your target position.

-- Use Values: Employers want to know what tangible results they will get by hiring you.
+- Use values: Employers want to know what tangible results they will get by hiring you.
 A great way to demonstrate how you can add value to a company is to include numbers in your letter.
-Numerical values offer concrete evidence of your skills and accomplishments.

-- Focus on the Present: Unlike a resume, a value proposition letter should not focus on the past.
+- Focus on the present: Unlike a resume, a value proposition letter should not focus on the past.
 Tell employers what you can do for them, not what you’ve done for others.
-Using present tense rather than past tense is a great way to stay focused on the present, and look towards the future.
+Using the present tense rather than the past tense is a great way to stay focused on the present and look towards the future.

-- Include a Link: Consider including in your letter a link to a blog, LinkedIn page, or other URL that contains your resume.
+- Include a link: Consider including a link to a blog, LinkedIn page, or other URL that contains your resume in your letter.
 This will allow an interested employer to access more information about you.

-- Format – Value proposition letters should be typed in a simple, legible font (something like Times New Roman, size 12).
-Use simple circular or square bullet points – don’t get too fancy.
+- Pay attention to formatting: Value proposition letters should be typed in a simple, legible font, such as Times New Roman, size 12.
+Use simple circular or square bullet points—don’t get too fancy.

 Tips for Sending Value Proposition Letters